 Conductor, violin, viola, cello, bass

-Mrs. Kowitz has her undergraduate degree in Music Performance from Luther College in Iowa, and her Music Masters in Violin Performance and String Pedagogy, from the University of Texas, where she wrote her Master’s Report on Twentieth Century Music for Beginning Violin Students.
+Mrs. Kowitz has her undergraduate degree in Music Performance and English from Luther College in Iowa, and her Masters of Music in Violin Performance and String Pedagogy from the University of Texas, where she wrote her Masters Report on Twentieth Century Music for Beginning Violin Students.
 She is originally from Cloquet and recently moved back into the area.

-Her experience includes orchestra conducting and chamber music coaching, teaching lessons to students of all ages from beginner to advanced players as both a private teacher and as music faculty at the Carolina Music Academy, the Palmetto Center for the Arts, and the University of Texas Strings Project.
-Additionally, she served as the Head of the Strings Department and Orchestra Conductor for the Sun Valley Symphony School of Music.
+Having taught strings for over 25 years, her experience includes orchestra conducting and chamber music coaching, teaching lessons to students of all ages from beginner to advanced players as both a private teacher and as music faculty at the Carolina Music Academy, the Palmetto Center for the Arts, and the University of Texas Strings Project.
+Additionally, she served as the Upper Strings Teacher, Head of the Strings Department and Orchestra Conductor for the Sun Valley Summer Symphony School of Music.
 Mrs. Kowitz’s primary instrument is violin, but her teaching experience includes viola, cello and bass.
-You may have recently seen her performing with the Northshore Philharmonic Orchestra in Duluth or the Mesabi Orchestra.
+You may have recently seen her performing with the Itasca Symphony Orchestra, the Mesabi Symphony Orchestra, or other groups in the region.